Soraskan

 Lingering Venom

-When you use your Venomous Claws and roll a 4 on any of the d4s of the poison damage, the target must succeed on a Constitution saving throw.
+When you use your Venomous Claws and roll a 4 or higher on any of the poison damage dice, the target must succeed on a Constitution saving throw.
 The DC is 8 + your proficiency bonus + your Constitution score.
-On a failed save, the target is poisoned (save ends).
+On a failed save, the target is poisoned until the end of your next turn.

 Paralyzing Venom